Balibo Five: Family members

 Shirley Shackleton (1931–2023), widow of Greg, led the campaign for an enquiry into the killings.
 She was also an outspoken supporter of East Timor's fight for independence.

 In 1994, Brian Peters' sister, Maureen Tolfree, became involved with the East Timor issue, having heard of a demonstration in her home town of Bristol against the sale of BAE Hawk fighter jets to Indonesia.

 Musician Paul Stewart was a teenager when his 21-year-old brother Tony died.
 He later formed the Dili Allstars with Colin Buckler (of the band Painters and Dockers).
 They recorded a song with East Timorese musician Gil Santos to protest the capture of East Timorese resistance leader Xanana Gusmão by Indonesian armed forces in 1992.
 Stewart worked as a consultant on the 2009 film Balibo, saying that it was a difficult but rewarding experience, and that it was one that finally presented the truth to the world.
 Now running a charity that donates musical instruments to East Timor, Stewart said the film highlighted the Australian government's lack of action over the deaths of the journalists: "To this day, the one phone call my mother's had from the Government came a couple of weeks after it all happened when someone from the embassy in Jakarta called and asked, 'Where should we send the bill for the coffin?'" he said.
 Malcolm Rennie's mother, Minna, later became involved with the issue until her death, as did his cousin Margaret Wilson.

+Evan Shackleton, son of Greg Shackleton, revisited the site 50 years later, along with his family, in October 2025.
+He and the families of the other murdered men, including Greig Cunningham, brother of Gary Cunningham, are still advocating for the truth to be revealed.
+Cunningham said that the biggest injustice was the cover-up by the Australian Government, for which the families simply wanted an apology.